intuition-dev/intuDocs/devs/slides.md

 ---
 # Why MetaBake

+---
+## Why MetaBake
+#### Our Goal is WebApp and Cross Platform *Productivity*
+Metabake as a tool aims for high-productivity by leveraging what we have learnt from the past years of Front-End evolution and atemporal main pillars that reside at the foundation of good development practices

+In a future with increasing automation.
+Citizen developers have become more widespread.
+Nowadays almost everybody can pull out a form or a simple website presence using GUI tools and generators.

+Our goal as developers is to be able to both outperform competent citizen developers in speed and while also leaving room for focusing on excellent UI and UX.
+This is possible if we use the increasing automation and trends favouring declarative approaches to our favour

+---
+## Why MetaBake
 ### Simple starter requirements:

 - HTML
 - CSS
 - JavaScript
 - Yep, that's it.
 Nothing more.

+---
+## Why MetaBake
+- reusability and maintanability
 ---

 # Metabake